 By acquiring different ammunition along the way, the challenge of becoming accustomed to the different weights of the projectiles and their behaviour compounds the already addictive Angry Birds-like format, and allows you to immerse yourself in an altogether different experience than traditional tower defense games.

-Gameplay in Crush the Castle 2 is viewed from a side-on perspective, with each castle having a unique shape that is increasingly difficult to destroy.
+Gameplay in Crush the Castle 2 is viewed from a side-on perspective and is rather simple compared to various other types of medieval games like here - http://www.middleages.org.uk/medieval-strategy-games/, with each castle having a unique shape that is increasingly difficult to destroy.
 The castle is situated in the distance with the trebuchet always on the left hand side of the screen.
 You fire your projectile by clicking the mouse button or spacebar to release the mechanism, and must press once more to trigger the release of the actual projectile from the firing arm.
 The main challenge is the timing of your release, since if you release too soon, the projectile will fly backwards, and too late of a release will cause it to be too obtuse in its trajectory.
 Once all of the royals within the castle structure have been killed, the castle is defeated and the level is won.

 In order to change up the gameplay a little, you are rewarded with projectiles made from different materials.
 Starting with single wooden logs, you move on to multiple logs, stones, iron balls, and eventually explosives.
 Each projectile behaves slightly different upon its release and in the air, so you must adjust your release timing accordingly.
 By the time you are using parachute bombs, the release tactics have changed fairly substantially and require you to trigger the initial release and then deploy the parachute very accurately over certain weak points in the castle.